 Full sun to light shade, in a site with average garden soil, is just fine for this little charmer.
 Besides adding months of color to the garden, the cut blooms are good for small arrangements too, and handling the plants as you harvest them releases the fruity scent for a extra treat.

 I have seeds available for this one too: Centratherum intermedium at Hayefield.
 You can also find them through Special Plants.
 If you give Brazilian bachelor’s button a try, please consider sharing the seeds with friends and/or seed exchanges, so more people can enjoy it!

 Category: Cool Plants, Three Neat PlantsTags: 'Shiro-gane Nishiki', Abelmoschus manihot, aibika, Annuals, Brazilian bachelor's button, Brazilian buttonflower, button flower, Centratherum intermedium, Centratherum punctatum, Hayefield, kiss-me-over-the-garden-gate, Manaos beauty, Manaus beauty, Persicaria orientalis, Pineapple Sangria, Polygonum orientale, porcupine flower, Seeds!, sunset hibiscus, sunset muskmallow, sweet hibiscus, variegated

 I am passionate about collecting and growing seeds.
 In the links below, you can find out more about why I started my own one-person seed company and how it works.
 The library page is a collection of articles I’ve written on seed-related topics.

 (Want to subscribe?
 There's a subscription box at the bottom of this page.)

-Free shipping on any Hayefield order of $30.00 or more with this code: ship4free Dismiss
+Free shipping on any Hayefield order of $40.00 or more (automatically applied at checkout) Dismiss